jeremenichelli/personal-site/posts/2019-02-04-the-benefits-props-as-component-slots-in-react.md

 ---
-title: The benefits of props as component slots in React
+title: The benefits of props as component slots in&nbsp;React
 excerpt: Composing components with more granular and simpler ones already present in the codebase is a pretty standard situation inside both a web application and, as in my case, a design system repository.
 ---